ImJonasuBtw/PhygitalTool/README.md

-# Integratieproject 1 (2023-2024)
+# Integration Project 1 (2023–2024)

 ## Team Qflow

-### Teamleden
+### Team Members

 - Amarylis Van den Broeck
 - Jonas Nikolopoulos
 - Hannelie Somers
 - Mandara Kudaliyanage Don Perera
 - Rayan Boufker

-## Projectomschrijving
+## Project Description

-Dit project betreft een Phygtital tool die gebruikers in staat stelt om zowel lineaire als circulaire workflows te doorlopen.
-De tool bestaat uit een backoffice en een gebruikersplatform, waarbij de gebruikers intuïtief door verschillende processen kunnen navigeren.
+This project involves a Phygital tool that enables users to go through both linear and circular workflows.
+The tool consists of a back office and a user platform, where users can intuitively navigate through various processes.

-## Aanvullende Informatie
+## Additional Information

-### Testgebruikers Credentials
+### Test User Credentials

-Om in te loggen en de applicatie te testen, kunt u de volgende testgebruikers gebruiken:
+To log in and test the application, you can use the following test accounts:

 - **Admin**
   - Email: admin1@example.com
-    - Wachtwoord: Test23!
+  - Password: Test23!

 - **Manager**
   - Email: manager1@example.com
-    - Wachtwoord: Test23!
+  - Password: Test23!

 - **Supervisor**
   - Email: supervisor1@example.com
-    - Wachtwoord: Test23!
+  - Password: Test23!

 - **User**
   - Email: user1@example.com
-    - Wachtwoord: Test23!
+  - Password: Test23!

-### Instructies om het project te compileren en te runnen
+### Instructions to Compile and Run the Project

-1. Clone de repository naar uw lokale machine
+1. Clone the repository to your local machine
-2. Open de repository in een IDE naar keuze
+2. Open the repository in an IDE of your choice
-3. Compileer met dotnet Build in de terminal
+3. Compile using `dotnet build` in the terminal
-4. Run met dotnet Run in de terminal
+4. Run using `dotnet run` in the terminal
-5. Open de webapplicatie in uw browser
+5. Open the web application in your browser
-6. Log in met de bovenstaande testgebruikers
+6. Log in using the test users above

+### File Upload Notice

+To enable file upload functionality and display uploaded images correctly, you must link the project to a **Google Cloud Bucket**.
+Ensure your cloud storage is properly configured and accessible from the application.